github/github-ospo/release template/README.md

 ## Maintainers

-TODO: Enter at least one maintainer in here or point to codeowners file.
+XXX: Enter at least one maintainer in here or point to codeowners file.

 ## Support

-TODO: Be explicit about support expectations.
+XXX: Be explicit about support expectations.

 ## Acknowledgement